bbfrederick/rapidtide/docs/usage_rapidtide.rst

 distortion correction and alignment steps done in the HCP distort the stripes, but you can certainly see them.
 If you average enough subjects though, they get washed out.

-I generally do NOT apply any spatial filtering during preprocessing - you can always do it later, and rapidtide lets you do spatial smoothing for the purpose of estimating the delayed regressor using the ``--gausssigma`` parameter.
+**Spatial filtering** - I generally do NOT apply any spatial filtering during preprocessing for a variety of reasons.  fmriprep doesn't do it, so I feel validated in this choice.

-Rapidtide does all it's own temporal filtering; highpass filtering at 0.01Hz, common in resting state preprocessing, doesn't affect the frequency ranges rapidtide cares about for sLFOs, so you can do it or not during preprocessing as you see fit (but if you're doing
+You can always do it later, and rapidtide lets you do spatial smoothing for the purpose of estimating the delayed regressor using the ``--gausssigma`` parameter.
+This turns out to stabilize the fits for rapidtide and is usually a good thing, however you probably don't want it for other processing (but that's ok - see below).

-CVR or gas challenge experiments you probably shouldn't).
+**Temporal filtering** - Rapidtide does all it's own temporal filtering; highpass filtering at 0.01Hz, common in r esting state preprocessing, doesn't affect the frequency ranges rapidtide cares about for sLFOs, so you can do it or not during preprocessing as you see fit (but if you're doing CVR or gas challenge experiments you probably shouldn't).

-NOTE: Astute readers will notice that between spatial filtering, motion regression, and other procedures, rapidtide does a lot of it's work of estimating sLFOs on potentially heavily filtered data.
+NOTE: Astute readers will notice that between spatial filtering, motion regression, and other procedures, rapidtide does a lot of it's work of estimating sLFOs on potentially heavily filtered data, which is good for improving the estimation and fitting of the sLFO signal.
 However, you may or may not want this filtering to have been done for whatever your particular subsequent analysis is.
 So prior to GLM denoising, rapidtide rereads the unmodified fMRI input file, and regresses the voxel specific sLFO out of *that* - since the filtering process is linear, that's cool - the data you get out is the data you put in, just minus the sLFO signal.
 If for